canonical/proxy-confdb-demo/README.md

 ## What's Next?

-🎉 You've successfully completed the demo!
+🎉 **Congratulations!** You've successfully completed the demo!

 What next?
 Learn how to integrate confdbs with external configuration sources using **[Ephemeral Data](./docs/ephemeral-data.md)**.
-This advanced pattern shows how to automatically sync confdb settings with external sources.
+This advanced pattern shows how to automatically sync confdb views with external sources.

 ## Addendum